top of page

 The Weight You Carry in Silence

-This shape of shame is extremely sneaky.
-It doesn't live in one place and it doesn't stand still.
-It's in your friend groups, in the grocery store, it's on social media, in the park, and it spreads everywhere.
+This shape of shame is sneaky.
+It doesn’t live in one place, and it doesn’t stand still.
+It’s in your friend groups, at the grocery store, on social media, in the park, and it spreads everywhere.

 You prayed to hit these milestones, but the moment you reach them, you move the goalpost.